mazwat/mazwat.github.io/prototype-ws.md

 This week is your opportunity to start developing your individual creative computing project.

-Focus on the most difficult aspects of your build:
+**Focus on the most difficult aspects of your build**:

--   Ordering the relevant electronics, sensors, and modules you need.
-If you still have questions about components ask me, Andy or your programming tutor.
+-  Order the relevant electronics, sensors, and modules you need.
+If you still have questions about components ask me (Matt), Ben or your programming tutor.
--   Do a rough test of your control system.
+-   Do a r**ough working model** of your control system.
 Wire it up using Arduino/Uduino/Unity.
 Does it work?
 -   Does it interact with your Unity (or other) interface as expected?
 Move some game objects around using some digital or analogue input
 -   Is the data mapping correctly?
 -   Do virtual components react in a way that feels meaningful as you manipulate your control system?